 What will happen to the results of the evaluation?

-The results of the evaluation will be published on the gov.uk website once the trial is concluded and may also be published through reports or publications such as academic books, journals, and at conferences.
+The results of the evaluation will be published on the gov.uk website once the trial is over and may also be published through reports or publications such as academic books, journals, and at conferences.
 Individuals and households will not be identified in any publication.

 Will my taking part in this trial be kept confidential?

 How will I be notified once I’ve been selected for the trial?

 If selected for the trial, we’ll contact you to confirm whether you’re due to receive either the Geo Trio + Heating Smart Thermostat or a £30 Amazon Voucher.
 Our meter installation partner, SMS Plc, will contact you to arrange your smart meter installation.